Television licensing in the United Kingdom: Future of the licence fee

 The current Royal Charter for the BBC expires on 31 December 2027.
 In recent times, there has been musings from bureaucrats and elected officials that the licence fee system will be reformed or completely abolished for the next Royal Charter.
 However, the government has stated that "while the current licence fee collection system is in operation, the current system of criminal deterrence and prosecution should be maintained".

 In January 2022, the then Secretary of State for Digital, Culture, Media and Sport Nadine Dorries announced plans to terminate the licence after the current charter expires.

 In March 2024, the Director General announced that the BBC would carry out a review of the licence fee, with a focus on reforms.

 In April 2025, Culture Secretary Lisa Nandy stated the Licence Fee had become "unenforceable" and that the government was actively considering alternatives to the licence fee including making the BBC an optional paid subscription service similar to Sky and streaming service such as Disney+ and Netflix.

+On 16 December 2025, the UK government considered a green paper of new ways to fund the BBC, such as replacing the television licence with either advertising or a subscription model.